Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Changes made with *amdgpu-pac* do not persist through a system reboot.
 To reestablish desired GPU settings after a reboot, either re-enter them using *amdgpu-pac* or *amdgpu-pac --execute*, or execute a previously saved bash file. *Amdgpu-pac* bash files must retain their originally assigned file name to run properly.
 See [Setting GPU Automatically at Startup](#setting-gpu-automatically-at-startup) for how to run PAC bash scripts automatically at system startup.

 For Type 1 cards, while changes to power caps and fan speeds can be made while the GPU is under load, for *amdgpu-pac* to work properly, other changes may require that the GPU not be under load, *i.e.*, that sclk p-state and mclk p-state are 0.
 Possible consequences with making changes under load is that the GPU become stuck in a 0 p-state or that the entire system becomes slow to respond, where a reboot will be needed to restore full GPU functions.
-Note that when you change a p-pstate mask, default mask values will reappear in the field after Save, but will have been implemented on the card and show up in *amdgpu-monitor*.
+Note that when you change a p-state mask, default mask values will reappear in the field after Save, but will have been implemented on the card and show up in *amdgpu-monitor*.
 Some changes may not persist when a card has a connected display.

 Some basic error checking done before writing, but I suggest you be very certain of all entries before you save changes to the GPU.